pvcraven/arcade_book/source/chapters/11_loops_and_random_numbers/loops_and_random_numbers.rst

     Can I go to the mall?

 You aren't stuck using a specific number with the ``range`` function.
-This example asks the user how many times to print using the ``input`` function we talked about back in :ref:`input-function`.
+This next example asks the user how many times to print using the ``input`` function we talked about last chapter in :ref:`input-function`.

 .. code-block:: python
     :caption: Loop according to the user input